ffivaz/dbf_convert/README.md

-cdbfc - Go code to convert dBase files to CSV.
-Could be expanded to handle more complex dBase tasks.
+cdbfc - Go code to convert dBase files to CSV

 # SYNOPSIS
 #### For information about a DBase file